 Create a group

 When creating a group, you can add rules for incoming traffic to allow it immediately.
 Outbound traffic is allowed by default — two rules for outbound traffic are automatically added to the group, which cannot be changed or deleted during group creation.
+These rules are needed so that the server can request the necessary data for its configuration during creation.

 Control panel